A Health Alert for the African-American Community

 At this time, Lab Tests are not available in New York, New Jersey, Massachusetts or Rhode Island.
 If you live in any of these states, you cannot order lab tests.

 According to Drs.
 Cannell and Hollis, treatment of vitamin D deficiency in otherwise healthy people with 2,000 – 7,000 IU of vitamin D3 per day should be sufficient for most people to maintain year-round levels between 40-70 ng/mL.
 For African-Americans and other dark-skinned people, the dosage level required is likely to be toward the higher end of this range or even a bit beyond.
-The blood serum level of 25-hydroxyvitamin D of the African-American editor of this website, who supplements with 7,500 IU of vitamin D3 per day during the eight months of the year that allow for hour-and-a-half long bike rides a few times a week, and 10,000 IU of D3 per day during the indoor cycling season, ranges from about 50 ng/mL at the end of winter to 70 ng/mL at the end of summer.
+I take 7,500 IU of vitamin D3 per day during the eight months of the year that allow for hour-and-a-half long bike rides a few times a week, and 10,000 IU of D3 per day during the indoor cycling season.
+My blood serum level of 25-hydroxyvitamin D ranges from about 50 ng/mL at the end of winter to around 70 ng/mL at the end of summer.
 While vitamin D supplementation is not to be taken as a replacement to standard treatment, according to Drs.
 Cannell and Hollis, in those with serious illness associated with vitamin D deficiency, doses of vitamin D3 taken should be sufficient to maintain year-round levels of 55-70 ng/mL.
 If you are currently being treated with any medications, you should consult with a qualified health care provider before taking vitamin D supplements (if you've not already done so, I would strongly encourage you to find a naturopathic physician who treats patients without the use of drugs).
 Keep in mind the links between vitamin D deficiency and numerous diseases are recent discoveries.
 Your physician may not yet be aware of the most recent science on this topic, and may not be aware of the higher intake levels needed to provide important protection from the variety of illnesses recently associated with vitamin D deficiency.
 Additionally, in obtaining the results of your vitamin D test, be sure to obtain the actual reading rather than allowing your doctor to simply tell you your reading is or is not within an acceptable range.

 While the body has a built-in mechanism that ensures you don't acquire vitamin D intoxication from overexposure to the sun, it is possible to accumulate a toxic amount of vitamin D through supplementation.
 This can result in hypercalcemia, a condition in which the calcium level in your blood is above normal.
 Your body stores calcium mainly in your bones, but calcium also resides in certain cells, particularly in your muscles and in your blood.
 Your body rids itself of any excess calcium through your urine, keeping a normal level of calcium in your blood.
 In chronic toxicity, first urine calcium, then blood serum calcium will begin to gradually increase when blood serum 25-hydroxyvitamin D levels exceed 150 ng/mL.
 Most patients with vitamin D toxicity fully recover by simply suspending their vitamin D supplementation.
 It should be noted that vitamin D toxicity is exceedingly rare and few practitioners ever see it.
 Drs.
 Cannell and Hollis report: "credible evidence of vitamin D toxicity in those chronically consuming 10,000 IU of supplemental cholecalciferol (vitamin D3) daily is absent in the literature.
 In fact, the literature contains few cases of cholecalciferol toxicity from supplemental use; virtually all of the reported cases of hypercalcemia are from faulty industrial production, labeling errors, dosing errors, and patients treated medically with pharmacological doses of ergocalciferol (vitamin D2)".

-Additionally, about 95% of supplements sold today are man-made isolated synthetics.
-There are some who believe these isolated synthetics, which are generally made with the use of magnesium stearate or talc, are actually worse for you than taking no supplements at all.
+These supplements are typically man-made isolated synthetics, meaning they are not natural and don't contain all of the components of the full vitamin complex.
 The study of biochemistry teaches us that vitamins do not exist as single compounds that act on their own.
 Vitamins are made up of several compounds including enzymes, co-enzymes, factors and co-factors that must work together to produce their intended biological effects.
 While our discussion here focuses on vitamin D, vitamin C provides a good example of this.
 Most vitamin C supplements found in pharmacies, grocery stores, and vitamin shops contain only ascorbic acid or a compound called ascorbate, which is a less acidic form of ascorbic acid.
 Ascorbic acid is NOT vitamin C, and represents only the outer ring that serves as a protective shell for the entire vitamin C complex.
 Real vitamin C obtained from food contains the following components:

 - Bioflavinoids (vitamin P)